rexlx/send/README.md

  do this is after you have provisioned the tables provided by api/data/brindle.sql

  [here](https://youtu.be/RML4Hd_oE40) are [some](https://youtu.be/wNGJBhv6F2k) basic videos for getting setup.
-Theres quite a bit happening on the backend in regards to configuration that i'm skipping over in the videos. ill make some docs for that one day too....
+Please ignore the visual changes in the app you see, I made some significant css/html changes since the video was recorded (that should have no effect on install)